UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 ### Consume event from topic

-More detail on consuming eventscan be found in the relevent [blueprint](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/event-publishing-and-consuming.md#event-consumer).
+More detail on consuming events can be found in the relevant [blueprint](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/event-publishing-and-consuming.md#event-consumer).

 Topic name - `callisto-timecard`

 ### Identify Accrual type(s)
 The data in the TimeCard events and the event type itself are used to identify which types of Accrual should be updated.

-There are a number of different types of Accrual and depending on the data in the TimeCard event only some will be relevent.
+There are a number of different types of Accrual and depending on the data in the TimeCard event only some will be relevant.

-For detail on how to use the event data to identify which Accrual type(s) is relevent see [accrual-type-identification.md](./accrual-type-identification.md) which are broken down by Accrual type.
+For detail on how to use the event data to identify which Accrual type(s) is relevant see [accrual-type-identification.md](./accrual-type-identification.md) which are broken down by Accrual type.

 ### Calculate and update Accrual balances
 Once the Accrual types have been identified then the next step is to identify the specific Accrual instances (i.e. days).
-Having done that then their balances can be recaluated.
+Having done that then their balances can be recalculated.

 For detail on how to use the data in the TimeCard event to identify the accrual instances and how to calculate their new balances see [accrual-balance-calculation.md](./accrual-balance-calculation.md)